 The Olin Library, a \$4.7 million gift of the F.W.
 Olin Foundation, was dedicated in 1985.
 Rising impressively near the shores of Lake Virginia, the four-level, 54,000-square-foot structure retains the Spanish Colonial architecture that dominates the campus.
 A second gift of \$2.7 million established the Olin Electronic Research and Information Center.
-The combined facility features the latest technology, including computer workstations, a variety of software applications, online databases, full Internet access, color printers, and digitizing equipment.
+The combined facility features the latest technology, including computer workstations, a variety of software applications, online databases, full Internet access, color and 3-D printers, and digitizing equipment.
 These tools facilitate students' creativity as they pursue research questions, and prepare multimedia presentations and Web pages.
+Olin also houses Tutoring & Writing Consultations in which peer writing consultants work with individual students to help improve their writing and peer tutors help students improve their comprehension of course content.
+The main floor of the building is open 24/7 to all Rollins students through secure R-Card access.

 The Library's collections reflect the liberal arts mission of the College and strongly support the curriculum.
 Holdings currently include more than one hundred research databases, 320,000 volumes, access to more than 50,000 journals online and in print, a number of special collections, and thousands of DVDs.
+Ten librarians partner with faculty throughout the College to teach students how to effectively search for, evaluate and use information resources, visiting over 100 classes each year and are available for individual research help by drop in or appointment, in person, online, and via phone for over seventy hours per week.
+Librarians are happy to sit down individually with Holt School students returning to school to bring them up to date with all that a modern academic library has to offer.